This article provides a comprehensive guide for how to install BigBlueButton on Ubuntu VPS server.

 Configuring BigBlueButton

-1. Configure the API Secret:
+- Configure the API Secret:

 BigBlueButton uses an API secret for secure communication.
-You can find or reset it in /usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties.
+You can find or reset it in/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties

-sudo nano /usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties
+.sudo nano /usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties

-Make sure the bigbluebutton.web.serverURL is set to your domain:
+is set to your domain:bigbluebutton.web.serverURL=https://your-domain

-2. Restart BigBlueButton:After making changes, restart BigBlueButton:
+- Restart BigBlueButton:After making changes, restart BigBlueButton:

 sudo bbb-conf --restart